eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 ---
-title: Floating-Point and Deep Learning
+title: Floating-Point Formats and Deep Learning
-excerpt: "What floating-point is, why you (a deep learner) should care, and what you (a deep learner) can do about it."
+excerpt: "Floating-point formats are not the most important consideration when working with deep learning models, but they can make a significant difference.
+What floating-point is, why you (a deep learning practictioner) should care, and what you can do about it."
 tags:
   - deep learning
   - machine learning